 No Hindi Imposition

 The entire movement can be practically traced to the 1937 movement against C. Rajgopalachari’s efforts to introduce Hindi in schools in the Madras Presidency.
 This feeling of isolation and fear growing more during the extremely divisive issue of languages during the framing of the constitution.
 In a very bad—tempered debate; where the Hindi belt leaders were not even ready to accept meagre concessions such as Roman numerals for official purposes; Hindi and English were proclaimed as the official languages.
 English was not to be in use after 15 years in 1965.
 The protests, led by DMK, were extremely violent.
 It seems that to some extent, the issue was blown out of proportion by political outfits.
 Their very existence was based on this Anti-Hindi movement.
-The perception about Hindi imposition is a representation of regional insecurity that was being fanned by forces benefitting from this discord.
+The perception about Hindi imposition is a representation of regional insecurity and forces benefitting from this discord take its undue advantage.

 Official Languages Act And Hindi